aaltonewmedia/physcomp.newmedia.dog/content/2024/jue-ning/final-project/index.md

-5.Integration :Laser cutting + 3D Printing
+5. Integration :Laser cutting + 3D Printing
     I use 3D printing printed the handle and made a wooden box using laser cutting to facilitate wiring.

 ![](box.png)

-6.Final Exhibition
+6. Final Exhibition

 ![](exhibition1.png)